espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Spell Trickster Dedication.md

 Choose up to two 4th-level spell trickster archetype feats for which you meet the spell-casting prerequisite.
 You gain those feats, ignoring their level prerequisite.

-**Special** You can't select another dedication feat until you have gained two other feats from the [[PF2e Journals/Archetypes/Spell Trickster|Spell Trickster]] archetype.
+**Special** You can't select another dedication feat until you have gained two other feats from the [[Spell Trickster|Spell Trickster]] archetype.
 The two feats you gain from taking the dedication don't count toward this total.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*